Find Schools

 • Rehabilitation Supervisor

-In 2016, there was an estimated number of 130,400 jobs in the United States for Occupational Therapist.
+There were about 130,400 jobs for Occupational Therapist in 2016 (in the United States).
 New jobs are being produced at a rate of 23.8% which is above the national average.
 The Bureau of Labor Statistics predicts 31,000 new jobs for Occupational Therapist by 2026.
 The BLS estimates 10,200 yearly job openings in this field.

 undefined